 Jump to:

-- Rather than being baked, this no bake goat cheese crostini with honey is super quick and easy to throw together in just about 10 minutes!
-Perfect for last minute holiday guests.
+- These no-bake goat cheese crostinis with honey is super quick and easy to throw together in just about 10 minutes!
+Perfect for the holiday season.

 Ingredients & Substitutions